Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

-To utilize these advantages, other than having AI collaborators as creators, a frequently proposed way was to ask them to provide inspiration as assistants to different tasks, such as selecting supportive data facts and choosing styles.
+To utilize these advantages, another frequently proposed way was to ask them to provide inspiration to different tasks, such as selecting supportive data facts and choosing styles.
 P1 further hoped that AI could help him check the problematic content, which might be led by data bias or incompleteness, or only provide a checklist.
 His motivation was that humans could make mistakes since they were sometimes forgetful or lack of related knowledge.
-AI could compensate for these issues using its knowledge and computational power.